Click on a category below to learn more about Carroll College!

 The Carroll Crazies are our dedicated student fans - a group of students easily spotted by their bright gold shirts and high energy level in the stands.

-The Carroll PE Center has a fully-equipped fitness center, a 25-yard swimming pool, handball/racquetball courts, weight training rooms and a spacious gym.
+The Carroll PE Center has a fully-equipped fitness center, weight training rooms and a spacious gym.
 Admission to the PE Center is free to all students.